-“LEARNING from strong Jewish leaders of all walks of life has given me a lot of perspective on the different ways to incorporate Judaism into my life, and to how to stay connected to Judaism especially as I enter adulthood.” ~ Jack Maloney, TBE, graduate ‘20
+“LEARNING from strong Jewish leaders of all walks of life has given me a lot of perspective on the different ways to incorporate Judaism into my life, and to how to stay connected to Judaism especially as I enter adulthood.” ~ Jack Maloney, Midrasha graduate ‘20

 If you are not already taking advantage of this opportunity for Jewish learning and connection, here are a few reasons why it’s time to enroll your teen:

-Deep Jewish Learning - We are constantly reviewing and improving our curriculum to offer meaningful content that creates the building blocks of Jewish literacy.
+We are constantly reviewing and improving our curriculum to offer meaningful content that creates the building blocks of Jewish literacy.
 Our master educators will share their knowledge and help students explore their Jewish identities.

 Our teachers include clergy from each congregation and Chabad, professional Jewish educators and other local leaders.
 This is a can’t miss this opportunity for students to connect with these mentors and educators.

-Connection to Jewish Teens - We know that the number one indicator of future connection to Judaism and strong Jewish identity is having Jewish friends!
+We know that the number one indicator of future connection to Judaism and strong Jewish identity is having Jewish friends!
 We understand the importance of developing relationships between students and will be adding new opportunities for students to strengthen their relationships to one another.

-Our teens are constantly confronted with the complexity of today’s world and especially anti-Semitism.
-Midrasha offers a safe space for teens to reflect on current events and share their experiences with other Jewish teens.
+Our teens are constantly confronted with the complexity of today’s world and especially antisemitism.
+Midrasha offers a safe space for teens to reflect on current events and share their experiences with other Jewish teens

 Our goal is to create life-long learners who have a strong sense of self and are ready to go out into the world and live their Jewish lives.
 Our students know there is more to Judaism than just becoming b’nai mitzvah.
 Our incentive programs encourage students to continue their Jewish learning and exploration.

-The Midrasha Incentive Award - Students who complete 5 years of Midrasha, having attended at least 2/3 of all classes, are eligible to apply for the Midrasha Incentive Award – a reimbursement of up to $2000 toward Jewish experiences and learning after high school.
+We are in the process of updating the eligibility requirements for this award to make it more accessible.
+Eligible students can receive a reimbursement of up to $2,000 toward Jewish experiences and learning after high school.
 This benefit to our students is made possible through a gift in memory of Laurence Weinstein.